ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </ul>
 ```

-In this example, we're creating a 8x8 grid of 64 squares using local constants to keep everything organized:
+In this example, we're creating a SVG grid of squares and using local constants keeps everything organized:

 ```svelte:App.svelte
 <script lang="ts">